5 Reasons You Should NOT Choose IID for Your Installation

 Think about this scenario…what if you went into work tomorrow and your boss told you that they were going to pay you 30% less money for an upcoming project, however, they expect you to perform at your very best as always.
 How would you respond or feel about that?

-I presume you wouldn’t be too happy about it and would be very upset at your boss for putting you in that position, therefore, creating an unhappy work environment which wouldn’t be conducive to great results.
+I presume you wouldn’t be too happy about it and would be very upset at your boss for putting you in that position, therefore, creating an unhappy work environment that wouldn’t be conducive to great results.

 We just ask that you think about this scenario the next time you ask for a discount as that discounted money is coming from somewhere.